bart-q/QHack2023/README.md

 **How to run the code on Google Colaboratory:**

-1. Open VQE Qiskit.ipynb in Google Colaboratory
+1. Open QHack2023_submission.ipynb in Google Colaboratory
 2. Runtime --> Run all.
 The code blocks until section "Bond Distance Data Collection" will take approximately 5 minutes to run on a laptop.
 3. The remaining code blocks will take approximately 30-40 minutes, and constitute analysis of our VQE model.